-One of the best things to cut through the online clutter and get your business noticed whether it is big or small is utilizing online video.
 With online video, you don’t need to be the next George Lucas directing Star Wars, you just need a strategy and a plan.
 Getting started with online video may seem daunting but there are online marketing video specialists who can help you.
-Here are a few tips to help you make the most out of your video marketing:
+Here are a few tips to help you make the most out of your video content:

 1. Keep It Short